microwavedcola1/mango-v3-service/README.md

 Traders should be able to bring their existing tools to mango markets.

 # Note
 REST Service requires user to run a local copy with his/her own private key.
-An alternative approach which is known and was not taken is to prepare solana transactions in a centrally hosted REST API Service and send back to client for signing with his wallet.
+An alternative approach which is known and was not taken is to prepare solana transactions in a centrally hosted REST API Service and send them back to the client for signing using their wallet.

 # Documentation
 See https://microwavedcola1.github.io/mango-service-v3/#tag/default